-Professional consultant on selecting a dog breed to fit your checklist for adult size, grooming, exercise requirements, personality and known health or behavior problems.
+Professional consultant on selecting a breed to fit your checklist for adult size, grooming, exercise requirements, personality and known health or behavior problems.

 WHY CHOOSE A PUREBRED DOG?

 Your choice of a canine best friend is one of those life decision things and with a purebred puppy you will know his adult size, personality, activity level and the breed's distinct characteristics.